Open-Science-Student-Support-Group/osssg-website/documents/posts/2022_fall-content-creator-call/index.md

 ---
-title: Call for Open Science "Content Creators" Fall 2022
+title: Call for Open Science Content Creators Fall 2022
 author: Emiko Muraki
-date: 2022/02/17
+date: 2022/08/21
 ---

 The Open Science Student Support Group (OSSSG) is looking for students in the Department of Psychology at the University of Calgary to be “content creators” for Fall 2022.